- NIET partners with Arizona State University (ASU) on multiple federal grants supporting pre-service and in-service educators.

 - The NIET Teaching and Learning Standards rubric is approved as a statewide rubric and can assist in the implementation of Tier 1 curricula.

 - NIET supports the Louisiana Mentor Teacher Initiative as one of the approved partners to help districts develop and strengthen their new teacher supports.

 - Educator preparation programs at four universities are embedding the NIET Teaching and Learning Standards into coursework and field experiences for teacher candidates.

 - NIET partners with districts and schools to build onsite capacity through coaching and professional learning opportunities for leaders.

 - NIET, in partnership with the University of South Carolina and the Branch Alliance for Educator Diversity (BranchED), received a 3-year, $2.5 million federal Supporting Effective Educator Development (SEED) grant to build the capacity of principals and school leaders and advance equity.

-- Partnered in the development of the statewide educator evaluation system, Tennessee Educator Acceleration Model (TEAM), which is based on the NIET Teaching Standards Rubric.
-Tennessee evaluators complete certification through the NIET Portal.
+- Partnered in the development of the statewide educator evaluation system, Tennessee Educator Acceleration Model (TEAM), which is based on the NIET Teaching and Learning Standards Rubric.
+Tennessee evaluators complete certification through the NIET EE PASS Portal.

-- NIET, The Ayers Foundation, the Ayres Institute for Teacher Learning and Innovation, and State Collaborative on Reforming Education established the Tennessee Rural Acceleration and Innovation Network (TRAIN) with 15 districts to support preparation and professional development for 2020-21.
+- NIET, The Ayers Foundation, the Ayers Institute for Teacher Learning and Innovation, and SCORE established the Tennessee Rural Acceleration and Innovation Network (TRAIN) to support preparation and professional development in rural districts.

-- NIET provides continuous support through online portal, with video library and training modules accessible to every Tennessee teacher.
+- NIET provides access to a broad range of resources through an online portal, with an extensive video library and training modules accessible to every Tennessee teacher.

-- Partnered in the development of the Texas Teacher Evaluation and Support System (T-TESS), which is based on the NIET Teaching Standards Rubric.
+- Partnered in the development of the Texas Teacher Evaluation and Support System (T-TESS), which is based on the NIET Teaching and Learning Standards rubric.